acisops/acis_anomaly_pages/source/dea_shutdown.rst

-   The response to the first occurence of the DEA-A anomaly did not include all the steps above and included additional testing of S0 and commanding of a CTI run, neither of which is necessary for a repeat occurence.
+   The response to the first occurence of the DEA-A anomaly did not include all the steps above and included additional testing of S0 and commanding of a CTI run, neither of which is necessary for an *identical* repeat occurrence.
    Response to future DEA anomalies should follow the above steps.